TGAprep/week2/YourNetworkIsYourNetWorth/collectionRelationships.md

 1. First, let's inspect joeyProfile and allUsers to see what we have.

   (i) console.dir the joeyProfile object.
-   It should have a friends, family, and coworkers arrays.
+   It should have friends, family, and coworkers arrays.

   (ii) console.dir the allUsers collection.
    It should have > 20 objects with the same properties as your joeyProfile object.